19th Annual Global Transportation & Industrials Conference

 • The Montgomery ruling is expected to drive industry consolidation, particularly affecting small and medium brokers and carriers due to increased insurance costs and liability concerns.

-• Larger, well-capitalized brokers are positioned to benefit as shippers seek trusted partners with robust vetting and insurance coverage.
+• Larger, scaled brokers are positioned to benefit as shippers seek trusted partners with robust vetting and insurance coverage.

-• Insurance costs are locked in through 2026, with any increases expected to be transitory and ultimately passed on to shippers and consumers.
+• Insurance costs are locked in until 2026, with any increases expected to be transitory and ultimately passed to shippers and consumers.

-• Achieved 50% labor productivity improvement in NAST and 45% in global forwarding since 2022, driven by Lean and AI integration.
+• Achieved 50% labor productivity improvement in NAST and 45% in global forwarding since late 2022, driven by Lean and AI initiatives.

-• Technology enhancements, such as automated quoting, have increased responsiveness from 60% to 100% of transactional quotes, improving win rates and customer service.
+• Automation and technology have enabled 100% response to transactional quotes, up from 60%, improving win rates and customer service.

-• The company selectively pursues volume based on margin discipline, prioritizing profitability over sheer volume growth.
+• The company maintains a disciplined approach to volume, prioritizing margin quality over sheer volume growth.

-• Reaffirms a $6 earnings target for the year, based on a zero-growth market, with a commitment to deliver regardless of market headwinds.
+• Committed to a $6 earnings target for the year, based on a zero-growth market, with confidence in achieving this even if market conditions remain negative.

-• Maintains a 40% mid-cycle margin target for NAST, with potential to exceed this but prefers to retain flexibility for market share gains.
+• Mid-cycle margin target for NAST is 40%, with potential to exceed this, but the company prefers to retain flexibility for market share gains.

-• Gross profit per load has increased meaningfully since mid-2023, outpacing industry trends.
+• Gross profit per load has increased meaningfully since mid-2023, outpacing industry peers.

 Partial view of Summaries dataset, powered by Quartr API